Invisible killer: How to prevent carbon monoxide poisoning during the heating season

 - Make sure all vents are free of debris, so gas has a way to escape.

-If you think you or someone has been poisoned, call 911 right away.
+If you think you or someone else has been poisoned, call 911 right away.